karel-brinda/svg42pdf/README.rst

 * Why is there 42 in the name?

-	There are already too many svg2pdf tools.
+	There are already too many tools called svg2pdf.